 Meaning ‘wheel’ in Sanskrit, the term ‘chakra’ refers to the circular, spinning (like a wheel) energy center.
 And that energy is ancestrally known as ‘prana.’

-“The chakra system is a profound philosophical system that represents the levels of consciousness,” explains Anodea Judith, chakra expert and trainer of Mindvalley’s Chakra Healing Quest.
+“The chakra system is a profound philosophical system that represents the levels of consciousness,” explains Anodea Judith, a chakra expert and the trainer of Mindvalley’s Chakra Healing Quest.
 “So it’s the map to the architecture of your soul.”